-Using a sandwich or small shape cutter, turn sandwiches and veggies into kids' favorite shapes or characters.
+Using a sandwich cutter or a fun shaped cookie cutter, turn sandwiches and veggies into kids' favorite shapes or characters.
 Cut carrots, zucchini & celery into moons, flowers, clouds.
 (Tip: Scrape down the sides of a carrot to make flower petals.)
 Include individually-packaged condiments for dipping.
-Make a mustard/mayo smiley face on the top of the sandwich & send in a reusable container - when it's time for lunch, flip it over to eat.
+Make a mustard/mayo smiley face on the top of the sandwich & send in a reusable foos storage container - when it's time for lunch, flip it over to eat.

 Freeze juice boxes, yogurts, water bottles and fruit cups & add them to lunches first thing in the morning - they'll act as built-in ice packs & will thaw throughout the morning for cool lunchtime treats!

-Love Notes: Send cute notes (or pictures for smaller children) to remind children how much you love them or to show kids how their food will help them grow big & strong.
+Love Notes: Send cute love notes (or pictures for smaller children) to remind children how much you love them, or to show kids how their food will help them grow big & strong.
 For example: "Carrots help you see better!" or, "This cheese has calcium to make bones stronger!"

-Artsy Napkins: Have kids make their own napkins by drawing fun pictures on white napkins.
+Artsy Napkins: Have kids customize napkins by drawing fun pictures on white napkins.
 Save them and distribute in lunches throughout the year.
 Kids love seeing their own drawings on their napkins when they open their lunch!
-A great rainy day activity!
+A great rainy day art and craft activity!

 Over the Rainbow Lunch: Turn lunch into a rainbow of flavors & ask your child to recall the food-color matches on the way home as a fun memory game.
 Ideas consist of: Red = strawberries, Orange = bell pepper slices, Yellow = tortilla chips, Green = snap peas, Blue = 5 M&M's for dessert, Tan = sandwich (wheat bread with peanut butter, sometimes honey too), White = string cheese.